ericdemers/static-portfolio/documentation/UserInterfaceSpecification.md

 For any b-spline, it is possible to close the curve by bringing the ends together.
 Then nodes are added in order to superpose $d$ nodes where $d$ is the degree of the curve.
 Multiple nodes must be removed at the junction to increase continuity if necessary.

 It is possible to cut a curve by inserting enough knots and then choosing the scissor which is added to the menu.
-It is also possible slide enough knots together to cut a curve.
+It is also possible to slide enough knots together to cut a curve.
 If the result is two curve than you must confirm the seperation by clicking the scissor or just by deselecting the curve.

 The icon for the control over the curvature extrema is an ellipse with 4 dots at its curvature extrema.
 An icon with a dot on the inflection of a cubic also allows you to activate control over the inflections.